 We All Win When We Stop Competing

 In an industry built on collaboration, it’s strange how isolating the job search can feel.
-We whisper about openings.
-We hesitate to share leads.
-We measure our worth by proximity to the offer.
-And sometimes, in trying to secure our own future, we accidentally gatekeep someone else’s.
+We all win when we stop competing, yet we whisper about openings, hesitate to share leads, and measure our worth by proximity to the offer.
+Sometimes, in trying to secure our own future, we accidentally gatekeep someone else’s.
+Sharing the job I applied for doesn’t mean I lose.
+It means I trust there’s room for both of us.

 But here’s the truth I keep coming back to: sharing the job I applied for doesn’t mean I lose.